 - Dr. R. Wayne Gallops, Director

-- Advisory Board: Dr. Kate Hawkins and Dr. Margaret Devaney
+- Advisory Board: Dr. Margaret Devaney and Dr. Matthew Smith

 The Governor’s School for Visual & Performing Arts and Humanities works to enhance the individual college experience as students grow and learn.

 Applications for the Humanities and Visual & Performing Arts residential programs (music, visual art, theater and dance) are initiated at the beginning of each school year with your school district Gifted Coordinators and Guidance Counselors.
 The process involves various deadlines implemented by your school district.
 You will not find application materials on this website.

 We urge all potential Humanities and Visual & Performing Arts students to talk with their school guidance counselors about the Governor's School application process in September of each school year.